Are These The 13 Best Tiny Croatia Villages And Towns?

 This is why we recommend that you visit at least one of these teeny-tiny places in Croatia:

-Hum
+1. Hum

 Worlds Smallest Town Hum Croatia | Share Istria | Croatia Travel Blog

-I introduce to you the teeny tiny town of Hum.
+I will introduce you to the teeny tiny town of Hum.
 Despite reading (and hearing) repeatedly that Hum is listed as the Guinness Book of Records holder for being the world’s smallest town, I can not find proof.
 Nor can I find any other town in the world so small—either way.

-Hum (pronounced who-m) is located in central Istria, approximately 2.5 hours drive from Croatia’s capital Zagreb.
+Hum (pronounced who-m) is located in central Istria, approximately 2.5 hours drive from Croatia’s capital, Zagreb.
 When I last wrote about this medieval hilltop town, I thought it had 21 inhabitants (2011 census), but it seems that between 2011 and 2016, there was a baby boom.
 There are now 27 people who call Hum home – including four little ones.

 I always shout about how safe Croatia is for kids and how we love that part of our life here.
 But this little town must be the quietest and safest place to live with children.
 That is if you discount the cobblestone streets.
 Of which there are just two.
 Yes, only two streets.

-Jelsa
+2. Jelsa

 Croatian Villages - Main square of Jelsa town, Hvar, Croatia.

-While Hvar Island may be one of the most-visited islands in Dalmatia, you can still escape the crowds.
+While Hvar Island may be one of the most visited islands in Dalmatia, you can still escape the crowds.
 This tiny town is located in the middle of the island’s north coast, neighbored by the two highest mountains on the island—Hum and St. Nikola.
 Surrounded entirely by hills and pine forests, this sheltered—almost hidden—coastal town features a welcoming atmosphere and oozes historic charm.

 Although there may not be any impressive Renaissance architecture like in the town of Hvar, it makes up for that with its cozy squares, lush parks, and narrow alleyways.
 Nearby, several sweet swimming spots offer refuge from the hot summer sun.

-Konavle Near Dubrovnik
+3. Konavle Near Dubrovnik

 Best Beaches In Croatia_Pasjaca Beach